automation64/gitops64/README.md

 ## Overview

-GITOps64 is a working implementation of the GITOps methodoly intended to serve as a boilerplate for automated Kubernetes Application deployment projects.
+GITOps64 is a working implementation of the GITOps methodology, intended to serve as a boilerplate for automated Kubernetes Application deployment projects.
 The main purpose is to provide ready-to-use deployment modules for popular Kubernetes tools.

+## Design Requirements

+- DR01: separate CICD code from module code
+- DR02: support both dev-time and run-time data and code
+- DR03: use Infrastructure-as-Code (IaC) as much as possible
+- DR04: support multiple IaC and not IaC tools
+- DR05: keep code, configuration and run-time separated
+- DR06: use environments to allow multiple instances of configuration and run-time for the same module code
+- DR07: use profiles for code and configuration to allow multiple personalities for the same module
+- DR08: use dedicated git repositories for module code as much as possible, for cases where the IaC tools supports remote modules
+- DR09: keep the main branch stable (trunk branching strategy)
+- DR09: do not use long-lived branches except for release ones
+- DR10: group IaC tool code by module

+## IaC Repository Organization

-### Directory structure
+### Main directory structure

 - `bin`: continuous integration, repository, development scripts
 - `data`: location for persistent data files